So many things about Star Wars are iconic, but among the best parts of the saga/series is the theme.

 Added to this is an animated display — C3P0’s eyes flash each second, and a Tie Fighter moves back and forth across the screen in six positions too.

-There’s an odd option when setting the time that I haven’t worked out yet.
+here’s an odd option when setting the time that I haven’t worked out yet.
 After setting date and time, the user then has to set the last option to 0, 1, 2 or 3 – but since this doesn’t affect the time or date I don’t know what it’s for.
 There’s a very similar module in a Dick Tracy themed watch that plays three melodies, which is what the 0, 1, 2, 3 might relate to but with the Star Wars, it doesn’t make a difference.
 You get one theme, nice and long, and very loud.
+See the Dick Tracy watch for an explanation.

 If you can’t wait for the alarm time to roll around, you can trigger the theme at any time just by pressing the mode button — something I sure that delighted parents when they heard it over and over again on Christmas Day 1982.
 An alarm like this will soon sap the batteries if played too often though so many of these went flat prematurely and were left with their batteries in to degas and corrode.